SametHope/the-locator/README.md

 # TheLocator
-A service locator implementation for Unity with consideration for gameobjects and their hierarchies, scenes and the global scope.
+A service locator implementation for Unity with that supports multiple services of a single type and has consideration for gameobjects, scenes and the global scope.

 ## About
-This is a Unity package that implements the service locator pattern in a specialized manner for Unity.

 This implementation of the pattern defines containers/scopes for gameobjects, scenes and the global scope.
-It allows the user to get, register or unregister services.
-Getting of a service is delegated to higher containers if a lower one fails.
+It allows the user to get, register or unregister services within these scopes.
+An optional name can also be provided to later identify a service beside its type, allowing multiple instances of a single type to be registered.
+Getting of a service is delegated to higher level scopes if a lower one fails.

 This package does not create any extra overhead and uses regular C# objects.
 It integrates into Unity and initializes itself with the usage of the `RuntimeInitializeOnLoadMethod` attribute.
 EnterPlaymodeOptions are also supported as the static fields are overridden and initialized automatically when required.